simplecrawler/simplecrawler/README.md

     `http` response object is returned for your perusal.
 * `cookieerror` (queueItem, error, setCookieHeader) -
     Fired when an error was caught trying to add a cookie to the cookie jar.
+    `setCookieHeader` is the Set-Cookie header that was provided in the HTTP response.
 * `fetchredirect` (oldQueueItem, redirectQueueItem, responseObject) -
     Fired when a redirect header is encountered.
 The new URL is processed and passed as `redirectQueueItem`.